Home > Business > Marketing communication > Google Tag Manager: optimise the collection of your digital data

 2. Consent and transparency.
 Companies must obtain the explicit consent of individuals before collecting their personal data.
 In addition, they must inform individuals of how their data will be used.
 Individuals have the right to know what data is held about them.

 3. Individuals' rights.
-The RGPD grants individuals several rights, including the right to access their data, rectify it, delete it and object to its use.
+The GDPR grants individuals a number of rights, including the right to access their data, rectify it, delete it and object to its use.
 Companies must also put security measures in place to protect this data.

 Beware of the classic implementation pitfalls